top of page

 69. During the sādhanā or spiritual path, supernatural powers will suddenly appear.

-During the sadhana or spiritual path, supernatural/superhuman powers will suddenly/unexpectedly appear/manifest.
-When the disciple concentrates on Spanda again and again, then multiple powers naturally appear as a result of his practice; for example, as stated by the venerable Patanjali: “knowledge of the minds of others”, “knowledge of previous births”, “invisibility”, “knowledge of the worlds”, “cessation of hunger and thirst”, “movement through space”, and so on.
+During the sādhanā or spiritual path, supernatural or superhuman powers will appear/become manifest all of a sudden/unexpectedly.
+When the disciple concentrates on Spanda over and over again, then multiple powers naturally appear as a result of his practice; for example, as declared by venerable Patañjali: ‘knowledge of others’ minds’, ‘knowledge of previous births’, ‘invisibility’, ‘knowledge of the worlds’, ‘cessation of hunger and thirst’, ‘movement through the space’, and so on.

 Tena tādṛksiddhayaḥ sarvāstyaktavyā yatastaṁ pātayeyustāḥ||70||

-One should give up (tena… tyaktavyāḥ) all (sarvāḥ) such supernatural powers (tādṛk-siddhayaḥ) for (yatas) they may bring about one's downfall (tam pātayeyuḥ tāḥ).
+One must abandon (tena… tyaktavyāḥ) all (sarvāḥ) those supernatural powers (tādṛk-siddhayaḥ) because (yatas) they (tāḥ) could cause one's fall (tam pātayeyuḥ).

-“These (superhuman powers) are obstacles or hindrances in Samadhi, but achievements in Vyutthana – that is, in the ordinary state of consciousness in which the mind fluctuates.”
+“Those supernormal powers are obstacles or hindrances in Samādhi, but accomplishments in Vyutthāna -i.e. in the ordinary state of consciousness in which the mind fluctuates-."

 Tasminsatatamavadhānaṁ dātuṁ sāmarthyātmakabandhaśūnyatvābhiprāyā muktiḥ||71||

-स्वशक्तीनां विस्तार इति मुक्तेर्निर्वचनान् तरम्॥७२॥
+स्वशक्तीनां विस्तार इति मुक्तेर्निर्वचनान्तरम्॥७२॥

 Svaśaktīnāṁ vistāra iti mukternirvacanāntaram||72||